-Fans of their respective teams will probably tell you there is a wrong answer, or three incorrect answers, to this question.
+Fans of their respective teams will probably tell you there is a right answer — and three incorrect answers — to this question.
 Nick Bosa, Myles Garrett, Micah Parsons, and T.J.
-Watt could all be considered by someone as the best pass rusher in the NFL, and I wouldn’t bat an eye.
+Watt could all be considered by someone as the best pass rusher in the NFL.
 Each has their argument, but in the end, it all comes down to preference.

 EDGE Rankings 2-11